mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.0/index.md

 - DCOS-20351 - Add the `dcos-license` subcommand to `dcos-enterprise-cli`. [enterprise type="inline" size="small" /]
 - DCOS-21130 - Make list of services visible in grid view of nodes.
 - DCOS_OSS-671 - Improve filenames in the diagnostics bundle.
 - DCOS_OSS-1275 - Add support for custom check executables during on-premises installation.
 - DCOS_OSS-1321 - Search paths are configurable when executing check commands using `dcos-diagnostics check`.
 - DCOS_OSS-1340 - Spartan "autoip" DNS resolves to host IP for UCR in bridge network.
 - DCOS_OSS-1449 - Remove support for `--appId` from CLI.
 - DCOS_OSS-1489 - Add support for cgroup blkio statistics in `dcos-metrics`.
 - DCOS_OSS-2003 - Modify DC/OS overlay networking to work with systemd networkd.
-- DCOS_OSS-2045	- Add Prometheus plugin and producer to `dcos-metrics`.

 ## <a name="fixed-issues"></a>Improvements and Major Issues Fixed in 1.11.0 Release Candidate 4
 - COPS-2201 - Fix `dcos-diagnostics` crashing after running gen_resolvconf.py.